ShawnMcA/Invoice-Generator/README.md

 # Invoice-Generator
- Program to create invoice objects from user supplied invoice number/amount
+ This program accepts an invoice number and amount from the user and uses the information to create new invoice objects.